veracrypt/VeraCrypt/README.md

 "Developer ID Installer").
 You'll have to modify these lines to put the ID of your Code Signing certificates or comment them out if you don't have one.

-Because of incompatibility issues with OSXFUSE, the SDK 10.9 generates a VeraCrypt binary that has issues communicating with the OSXFUSE kernel extension.
+Because of incompatibility issues with macFUSE, the SDK 10.9 generates a VeraCrypt binary that has issues communicating with the macFUSE kernel extension.
-Thus, we recommend using a different OSX SDK version for building VeraCrypt.
+Thus, we recommend using a different macOS SDK version for building VeraCrypt.

 The Packages installer that is used for the VeraCrypt official build has been notarized by IDRIX and it is available at https://github.com/idrassi/packages/releases